zanebrzezinski/Sine/README.md

 [Details][phase-five]

-### Phase 6: Styling Seeding (1 day)
+### Phase 6: Styling & Seeding (1 day)

 Because of the nature of videos, it will probably take a while to get sufficient videos to seed the database.
 I will use this last day to continue adding seeds to the database and continue tweaking stylings on the page.

 ### Bonus Features (TBD)
-- [ ] Add music? boolean as separate attribute to loop
+- [ ] Add "music?" boolean as separate attribute to loop
-- [ ] If music, allow user to add a key attribute denoting the musical key of the loop
+- [ ] If music?, allow user to add a key attribute denoting the musical key of the loop
-- [ ] If music, give estimate of BPM by using math on loop length
+- [ ] If music?, give estimate of BPM by using math on loop length, allow user to add BPM attribute - autofilled with BPM estimation
-- [ ] Search view where multiple loops will play simultaneously, all in same key.
+- [ ] Search view where multiple loops will play simultaneously, all in same key or same bpm.
 -
 [phase-one]: ./docs/phases/phase1.md
 [phase-two]: ./docs/phases/phase2.md
 [phase-three]: ./docs/phases/phase3.md